libgd/libgd/windows/msys/README.MSYS.md

     here.
 This is fine.
 As long as most tests pass, you're probably okay.)

+5. Type

+       make dist

+    This will create libgd-win.zip, a zip file containing the new library and its dependants.
+Note that this step may pick up extra DLLs; it sweeps up all of the DLLs in the directories pointed to by *_DLLDIR Makefile variables.

-5. Copy the lib (in src/) to wherever it needs to go.
-There's no `make install` here.
+    Alternately, you can copy the lib (in src/) to wherever it needs to go.

 ## Stuff that Doesn't Work